mikbeng/esp32_TLS3001_spi/README.md

 ## Examples and how-to
 The library sends data over SPI to the TLS3001 drivers in a task called *TLS3001_task()*.
 See the ``send_to_TLS3001_task_template.c`` for a template on how to do this.

 The code also contains a command-line interface.
-In order to build with this, the following flag in menuconfig must be set: ``CONFIG_FREERTOS_USE_TRACE_FACILITY=y``
+In order to build with this, the following flag in menuconfig must be set: ``CONFIG_FREERTOS_USE_TRACE_FACILITY=y`` This is already set in the file sdkconfig.defaults